dsoglobal/dsowebsite/content/teammates/grace-yu.md

 thumb_img_path: /images/screen-shot-2021-08-28-at-10.48.16-am-grace-yu.png
 layout: post
 ---
-**hy I joined DSO:** To enact upon my interests in social impact and business and to delve into the world of consulting, exploring how it can be used to aid the larger society.
+**Why I joined DSO:** To enact upon my interests in social impact and business and to delve into the world of consulting, exploring how it can be used to aid the larger society.

 **Projects:** TBD﻿

-At

-Ask
+A

 Aspirations: Gain experience in consulting, expand my network, and learn from the talented individuals that surround me